What to do if you have a complaint, and what your rights are

-The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, revised October 8, 2014.
-12VAC 35-115: Rules and Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded or Operated by the Department of Behavioral Health and Developmental Services.
+The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, 12VAC 35-115: Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services.